DRK-512/Operating-Systems/README.md

 Each project is categorized based off section, and each project should have its own README

-Makefiles and directions on how to run them coming soon
+Makefiles and directions on how to run them coming soon For now, just run the run.bash files to generate an executable to run